 node node_modules/claude-task-master/scripts/init.js

-Or clone and run:
+Or clone the repository and run:

 git clone https://github.com/eyaltoledano/claude-task-master.git